 - Do not use alfuzosin if you are taking itraconazole, ketoconazole, or ritonavir.

 - Some medicines can affect how alfuzosin works.
 Tell your doctor if you are taking any of the following:

 - Nitrate medicine

 Warnings While Using This Medicine:

-- Tell any doctor who treats you that you are using this medicine or used it in recent months.
-Alfuzosin may cause a serious eye problem called Intraoperative Floppy Iris Syndrome (IFIS) after cataract surgery.
+- Tell your eye doctor (ophthalmologist) that you have used or are using this medicine before cataract surgery or any other eye procedure.
+This medicine may cause a serious eye problem called Intraoperative Floppy Iris Syndrome (IFIS).

-- Seek immediate medical attention if you have a prolonged erection while you are taking this medicine.
-The condition must be treated right away to prevent permanent impotence.
+- Call your doctor right away if you have a prolonged erection while you are using this medicine.
+It must be treated right away to prevent permanent impotence.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.